Charleston Co. deputy suspended for a day for improperly restraining man

 At some point during the struggle, a concerned citizen assisted Stokes in controlling Simmons, the report states.

-North Charleston Police arrived and took Simmons into custody, the report states.
-Police collected approximately one gram of a white crystal-like substance, which field-tested presumptive for cocaine, while Stokes collected approximately one gram of a white powder-like substance that also field-tested presumptive for cocaine, the report states.
+Police collected approximately one gram of a white crystal-like substance, which field-tested presumptive for cocaine, while Stokes collected approximately one gram of a white powder-like substance that also field-tested presumptive for cocaine, authorities reported.

 Simmons was transported by ambulance to Trident Medical Center to be evaluated and later transported to the Al Cannon Detention Center.